Port To Port Overseas Motorcycle Shipping Companies

 What documents are required for port-to-port motorcycle shipping?

-Is insurance included in port-to-port motorcycle shipping?
+Is insurance automatically included with port-to-port motorcycle shipping?